Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

   * ##### Citrix XenServer

-  * ^ All hypervisors coming soon...
+  * ^ All hypervisor information coming soon...

 ## Learning the Essentials of CentOS Enterprise Linux 7 Administration <a name="essentials"></a>